Macro-to-micro quantum mapping and the emergence of nonlinearity: Introduction

-As a by-product of our two-way generalization of the open quantum system paradigm, it becomes clear how nonlinear dynamics can effectively emerge from the linear quantum evolution.
-Hitherto, effective quantum nonlinear dynamics~\cite{gross1961,pitaevskii1961,karen2004}, lacked a general framework.
-Given the ubiquity of nonlinear processes within the macro world, such a general microscopic understanding is as desirable as necessary.
+As a by-product of our two-way generalization of the open quantum system paradigm, we show how nonlinear dynamics may effectively emerge from the linear quantum evolution.
+Hitherto, effective quantum nonlinear dynamics were obtained via system specific approximations~\cite{gross1961,pitaevskii1961}, by assignments that intrinsically employed nonlinear functions~\cite{karen2004}, or by continuous measurement of the system~\cite{scott2001}, and as such they lacked a general framework within quantum mechanics.
+Given the ubiquity of nonlinear processes within the macro world~\cite{steven1994nonlinear}, such a general microscopic understanding is as desirable as necessary.